jzhang319/pixelgram/README-backend-phase-0.md

 - `per-env` - use environment variables for starting app differently
 - `sequelize@6` - Sequelize
 - `sequelize-cli@6` - use `sequelize` in the command line
-- `pg` - use Postgres as the production environment database

 `npm install -D` the following packages as dev-dependencies: